razamehar/Financial-Stock-Analysis-and-Clustering/README.md

 This project is licensed under the Raza Mehar License.
 See the [LICENSE.md](LICENSE.md) file for details.

 ## Contact
-For any questions or clarifications, please contact Raza Mehar at [raza.mehar@gmail.com].
+For any questions or clarifications, please contact Raza Mehar at [raza.mehar@gmail.com], Pujan Thapa at [impujan@outlook.com] or Syed Najam Mehdi at [najam.electrical.ned@gmail.com].